 How it works

 To generate an image with Radar’s Static Maps API, simply make an HTTP request with your desired map size, location, and any markers (map pins) for highlighting important features.
-Static Map images can be used inline with HTML<img>
+Static Map images can be used inline with HTML<img> tags by setting the src attribute to the Static Maps endpoint.

 Configuration